-Medications for After School Hours Including Extended Care and Sports
+Medications for After School Hours Including Extended Care, Clubs and Sports

-Medications that are brought into school for your child, whether prescription or over-the-counter, are not available during Extended Care, sport practices or games.
+Medications that are brought into school for your child, whether prescription or over-the-counter, are not available during Extended Care, sport practices, club meetings or games.
 If your child needs any emergency medication, please be sure to supply those items to the adults in charge of that program.
 This includes inhalers and epi-pens.
 These programs do not have access to our medications used during the school day.

-When bringing in over-the-counter medications such as ibuprofen, cough drops, allergy tablets, etc. please kee the following in mind:
+When bringing in over-the-counter medications such as pain relievers, cough drops, allergy tablets, etc. please keep the following in mind: